Legal

 Lawyers

-Advise you on whether there's any issues with the property, and things to consider.
+Advising you on any potential issues with the property and things to consider before making an offer.

-Prepare Kiwisaver withdrawals if you meet the criteria and opt-in for this.
+Preparing Kiwisaver withdrawals if you meet the criteria and choose to use this scheme.

 Title transfer documents

-Facilitate the transfer of funds to the seller on settlement day, including handling the money from the bank.
+Facilitating the transfer of funds to the seller on settlement day, including managing the bank’s lending portion.

 Last updated